-More than 800 of her paintings are in collections internationally, a few of which are those of Pres. & Mrs. Barack Obama, Pres. & Mrs. George W. Bush, Colin Powell, Deepak Chopra, Senator Ron Wyden, United Parcel Service, Colorado College, Harley Brown, Gov. & Mrs. John Kitzhaber and The Congress of Chile.
+More than 900 of her paintings are in collections internationally, a few of which are those of President and Mrs. Barack Obama, President Mrs. George W. Bush, Colin Powell, Deepak Chopra, Senator Ron Wyden, United Parcel Service, Colorado College, Harley Brown, former Gov. and Mrs. John Kitzhaber, as well as the Congress of Chile.
 Her paintings have been included in numerous solo shows and national and international juried exhibitions.

 Please visit my website for more images of my artwork and interesting information about me and my passions.